-As a first-time parent you were riddled with anxiety about getting everything right.
-The second time around you are much more at ease.
+As a first-time parent, you were riddled with anxiety about getting everything right.
+The second time around you is much more at ease.

 Here is a breakdown of some of the differences that come with having your second (or third child.)